simplworld/simpl.world.website/_docs/services/simpl-react/simpl/lowlevel-decorators.md

 export default reducers;
 ```

-Then create a component that will show the loading state of your app.
-This component will receive a `connectionStatus` prop that will indicate the loading progress.
+You also need a component that will show the loading state of your app.
+This component will receive a `connectionStatus` property that will indicate the loading progress.

 `components.Progress.jsx`